Why move to BC?

 1. Decide where to live and work

 There are seven regions in British Columbia with 60 public school districts and hundreds of independent schools to choose from.
 The Regions & School Districts section highlights individual BC schools and their communities.
-As you consider a move to BC, take the time choose the best opportunity that suits your professional and professional goals and lifestyle.
-Although the salaries among school districts are quite similar, you might want to take note that rural and remote school districts can offer additional recruitment incentives, such as a remote recruitment and retention allowance, moving allowance and relocation allowance, that other urban districts can’t.
+As you consider a move to BC, take the time to choose the best opportunity that suits your professional and professional goals and lifestyle.
+Although the salaries among school districts are quite similar, you might want to take note that rural and remote school districts can offer additional recruitment incentives, such as remote recruitment and retention allowance, moving allowance and relocation allowance, that other urban districts can’t.

 2. Explore the big ideas in BC’s new curriculum